clojure-emacs/example-config/README.md

 # Example Config

-Example Emacs configuration for clojure development with cider and clj-refactor.
+An example Emacs configuration for Clojure development with CIDER and clj-refactor.

 ## Usage

+You can use this configuration as your base Emacs configuration, or adapt it to your own configuration.

-1. Clone this repository as your `~/.emacs.d/` directory (or alternatively copy the contents into your `.emacs.d`)
+1. Clone, copy, or merge this repository as your `~/.emacs.d/` directory
-2. copy the provided `profiles_sample.clj` to your `~/.lein/` directory and rename it to `profiles.clj` (again alternatively just merge the contents of the sample profiles.clj with your existing profiles.clj if you already have one)
+2. Copy or merge the provided `profiles_sample.clj` to your `~/.lein/` directory as `profiles.clj`

-Alternatively you can cherry pick packages and/or config from here for clojure development with cider and clj-refactor and add it to your already existing `~/.emacs.d` directory.

-Either way you should be able to `cider-jack-in` on any clojure file of your favourite clojure project with `C-c M-j`.
-Prefix for clj-refactor is set to `C-c RET` so for example introduce let would be `C-c RET i l`.
+Load a Clojure file, and execute `cider-jack-in` (`C-c M-j`).

+clj-refactor's prefix is `C-c RET`.
+It uses mnemonic keywords to provide shortcuts for common tasks.
+One example of its functionality is introduce let, which would be `C-c RET i l`.
+To view a complete list of its functionality, hit `C-c RET C-h`.

-Happy clojure hacking!
+Happy Clojure hacking!

 ## Featured packages